lyteword/chspurgeon-tod/volume-4/psalm-102.md

 **Verse 25-27.**

-1\.The unchangeableness of God amidst past changes: "of old," etc. (a) He was the same before as after he had laid the foundations of the earth. (b) He was the same after as before.
+1\.
+The unchangeableness of God amidst past changes: "of old," etc. (a) He was the same before as after he had laid the foundations of the earth. (b) He was the same after as before.

-2\.The unchangeableness of God amidst future changes.
+2\.
+The unchangeableness of God amidst future changes.
 "They shall perish," etc. (a) The same before they perish as after. (b) After as before.

-3\.The unchangeableness of God in the past and the future.
+3\.
+The unchangeableness of God in the past and the future.
 "Thou art the same," etc. *G. R.*

 **Verse 26-27.**

-1\.How far God may change—only in his garments, or outward manifestations of creation and providence.
+1\.
+How far God may change—only in his garments, or outward manifestations of creation and providence.

-2\.Wherein he cannot change—his nature, attributes, covenant, love, etc.
+2\.
+Wherein he cannot change—his nature, attributes, covenant, love, etc.

-3\.The comfortable truths which may be safely inferred, or which gather support from this fact.
+3\.
+The comfortable truths which may be safely inferred, or which gather support from this fact.

 **Verse 26-27.**

-1\.The material universe of God. (a) No more to him than a garment to the wearer. (b) Ever waxing old, but he the same. (c) Soon to be changed and left to perish, but of his years no end.
+1\.
+The material universe of God. (a) No more to him than a garment to the wearer. (b) Ever waxing old, but he the same. (c) Soon to be changed and left to perish, but of his years no end.

-2\.Our relation to each (a) Let us never love the dress more than the wearer. (b) Nor trust more in the changeful than in the abiding. (c) Nor live for that which will die out.
+2\.
+Our relation to each (a) Let us never love the dress more than the wearer. (b) Nor trust more in the changeful than in the abiding. (c) Nor live for that which will die out.

 **Verse 28.** The true apostolical succession.

-1\.There always will be saints.
+1\.
+There always will be saints.

-2\.They will frequently be the seed of the saints after the flesh.
+2\.
+They will frequently be the seed of the saints after the flesh.

-3\.They will always be the spiritual seed of the godly, for God converts one by means of another.
+3\.
+They will always be the spiritual seed of the godly, for God converts one by means of another.

-4\.We should order our efforts with an eye to the church's future.
+4\.
+We should order our efforts with an eye to the church's future.

 ## Works Upon The Hundred And Second Psalm

 BISHOP FISHER'S *Treatise on the Penitential Psalms.* (See "Treasury of David, "Vol. II., pg 114.)
 There is an edition in 12mo., printed in the year MDCCXIV., besides those referred to as above.

 In *"Meditations on Twenty select Psalms*, by Sir SIR ANTHONY COPE, Chamberlain to Queen Katherine Parr.
-Reprinted from the edition of 1547;...By WILLIAM H. COPE.
-M.A.
-1848, "there is a Meditation on this Psalm.
+Reprinted from the edition of 1547;...
+By WILLIAM H. COPE.
+M. A. 1848, "there is a Meditation on this Psalm.

  *Meditations and Disquisitions upon the Seven Psalms of David, commonly called the Penitentiall Psalmes,* By *Sir RICHARD BAKER*, *Knight*.
 1639. *pg 139-180.*